pan-training/training-catalogue/README.md

 ```

 Solr needs to be reindexed after.
 Either do it manually or periodically.

-(This is the reason why after running the above rake task the results with broken links still showed up in the search, after reindexing the materials/events with broken links are hidden and do not show up in the search.)
+After reindexing the materials/events with broken links are hidden and do not show up in the search anymore.

 manually: